-Groundwater concentrations of trace metals exceeded regulatory standards during CY 2002 at four locations.
-Concentrations above the drinking water standard for nickel were observed in samples from three monitoring wells.
-One surface water monitoring station showed elevated concentrations of arsenic.
+Groundwater concentrations of trace metals exceeded regulatory standards during CY 2003 at five locations.
+Concentrations above the drinking water standard for nickel were observed in samples from four monitoring wells.
+Two surface water monitoring stations showed elevated concentrations of arsenic.

-Nickel concentrations above the drinking water standard (0.1 mg/L) were observed from a well at the Industrial Landfill IV and from two wells at the United Nuclear Corporation site (Fig. 6.14).
+Nickel concentrations above the drinking water standard (0.1 mg/L) were observed from two well at the Industrial Landfill IV and from two wells at the United Nuclear Corporation site (Fig. 6.18).
 The presence of nickel in groundwater samples from monitoring wells at both the Landfill IV and the United Nuclear site is probably due to corrosion of well casings.
-This is further supported by the high concentrations of chromium seen in one of the wells at the United Nuclear site.
-Nickel and chromium are both primary components of stainless steel, and the presence of both potentially indicates the occurrence of corrosion and subsequent dissolution of stainless-steel well casing and screen materials (Jones 1999).
+This also accounts for the elevated concentrations of chromium seen in one of the wells at the United Nuclear Corporation Site.
+Nickel and chromium are both primary components of stainless steel, and the presence of both potentially indicates the occurrence of corrosion and subsequent dissolution of stainless steel well casing and screen materials (LMES 1999).

-Elevated concentrations of arsenic above the drinking water standard (0.05 mg/L) were observed in one surface water monitoring location downstream from the Filled Coal Ash Pond, which is monitored under a CERCLA record of decision (DOE 2003a).
-A constructed wetlands is being utilized to prevent surface water contamination by effluent from the Filled Coal Ash Pond.
-The location where elevated arsenic levels were detected is upgradient of this wetland area.
-Downgradient of the wetlands, concentrations are noticeably lower (below the drinking water standard for arsenic).
+Elevated concentrations of arsenic above the drinking water standard (0.01 mg/L) were observed in two surface water monitoring location downstream from the Filled Coal Ash Pond, which is monitored under a CERCLA record of decision (DOE 2004a).
+A constructed wetland area is being utilized to prevent surface water contamination by effluent from the Filled Coal Ash Pond.
+During CY 2003, the locations where elevated arsenic levels were detected are both upgradient and downgradient of this wetland area.
+Downgradient of the wetlands, concentrations are noticeably lower and surface water samples obtained approximately 2000 ft (610 m) downstream (Rogers Quarry) exhibit no detectable arsenic.